 Always wait a few seconds before answering a question; if your lawyer needs to object to the question, it will give him/her the time to do so

-The Magistrate will make a decision after hearing and considering all the evidence and all the submissions.
+The Magistrate will decide after hearing and considering all the evidence and all the submissions.
 You can be found guilty or not guilty.

 If you are found not guilty, you may be able to claim your legal costs, depending on the nature of your case.
-If you are found guilty, your case will proceed to sentencing.
+If you are found guilty, your case will proceed to sentence.

 See Sentencing and Possible Penalties above.

-Your first court appearance will usually be 4 weeks after your arrest.
-The police will be ordered to serve the brief of evidence on you, or your lawyer.
+Your first court appearance will usually be four weeks after your arrest.
+The police will be ordered to serve the brief of evidence on you or your lawyer.

-About 4 weeks after the first court appearance, you will attend a conference with your lawyer to discuss the brief of evidence.
+About four weeks after the first court appearance, you will attend a conference with your lawyer to discuss the brief of evidence.

-Generally 6 weeks after the first court appearance, you will attend your second court appearance.
+Generally six weeks after the first court appearance, you will attend your second court appearance.
 You or your lawyer will confirm that you will plead not guilty.